AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

 ### Using CSP nonce provider to allow inline scripts

-Beginning version 2.4.7, Magento Open Source and Adobe Commerce support Content Security Policy (CSP) nonce.
-This enhancement introduces a CSP nonce provider, which facilitates the generation of unique nonce strings for each request.
+Adobe Commerce and Magento Open Source 2.4.7 and later include a Content Security Policy (CSP) nonce provider to facilitate the generation of unique nonce strings for each request.
 These nonce strings are then attached to the CSP header.
-You can utilize the `generateNonce` function in `Magento\Csp\Helper\CspNonceProvider` to obtain a nonce string.
+You can use the `generateNonce` function in `Magento\Csp\Helper\CspNonceProvider` to obtain a nonce string.

 ```php
 use Magento\Csp\Helper\CspNonceProvider;